 Because the membranes are translucent, the walkways receive the benefit of natural light and passengers can enjoy the feeling of being outside without having to contend with weather discomforts.
 The membrane’s self-cleaning properties keep the canopies looking clean and crisp.
 In 2011, extra canopies were added along the foreshore to provide shelter for people waiting for road transport.

-PVC TENSION MEMBRANE STRUCTURE
+COATED PES TENSION MEMBRANE STRUCTURE

 Waiheke Island, New Zealand